LastCodeBender42/Data-Vizualization-and-Analysis/01_Defining_the_Problem.md

 ---

-# The proposition:
+# 04. The Collaboration:

-Previously, I published a [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8246261/pdf/main.pdf) using network analysis to characterize conformational changes in protein structure networks for two other protein systems, constitutive androstane receptor (CAR) and ribonucleotide reductase (RNR).
+Previously, I had published a [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8246261/pdf/main.pdf) using network analysis to characterize conformational changes in protein structure networks for two other protein systems, constitutive androstane receptor (CAR) and ribonucleotide reductase (RNR).
 In this work I compared four measures of network centrality to quantify changes in residue-residue contacts from molecular dynamics (MD) simulations.
-I was welcomed by Dr. Blind to see what if any insights network analysis might yield.
+Based on our discussions Dr. Blind was intrigued by the possibility of using network analysis to understand what structural changes were driving the consistency in low vs high &Delta;&Delta;G<sub>XSTAL</sub> values.